bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 The unordered list element is the parent tag in this case, and the three list elements are the children.

-Now let\'s specify that the second list element must have a certain styling.
+Now let&apos;s specify that the second list element must have a certain styling.
 In this case, you can use both the nth-of-type and the nth-child selectors to do that.